tonytsheng/DBHUB/ANALYTICS/ATHENA/FEDERATEDQ/readme.md

 ## Federated Query from RDS and S3
 Federated queries, queries across multiple data stores, is an interesting problem to solve.
 Here are some details using an RDS for PostgreSQL instance and a csv file stored in S3 using Athena as our query tool.
 The bulk of this was taken from https://aws.amazon.com/blogs/database/joining-historical-data-between-amazon-athena-and-amazon-rds-for-postgresql/ but using our own data.
+For this specific use case, imagine that you have flight reservation info in an RDS database.
+The reservation table has a limited amount of data about the reservation including arrival and departure airport identification codes but no other data about the airport - name, location, etc. Extended data about airports is stored in a file in an S3 bucket.
+We can use Athena to run a federated query across both mediums to obtain additional airport data along with each reservation.

 ### RDS for PostgreSQL
 We loaded a subset of publically available airport data, but just a subset of it, into an airport table.
 Here is what the table looks like.
 Data was loaded from the corresponding sql file.
 ```